dakilaserasinghe/oprollup/abstract.md

 protocols.
 They aim to enhance transaction throughput and lower costs by leveraging off-chain computations.
 This approach lightens the load on the parent chain, improving scalability while maintaining decentralization and security.

-Rollups come in different flavors, with Optimistic Rollups and Zero-Knowledge Rollups being the primary realizations.
-Optimistic Rollups operate on the assumption that transactions are valid until proven wrong and rely on fraud proofs to ensure the integrity of the protocol.
-And Zero-Knowledge Rollups incorporate advanced cryptographic techniques to ensure security and faster finality.
+Rollups come in various flavors, including Optimistic Rollups and Zero-Knowledge Rollups.
+Optimistic Rollups assume transaction validity until proven otherwise and employ fraud proofs for protocol integrity.
+Zero-Knowledge Rollups utilize advanced cryptographic techniques for enhanced security and faster finality.

-The objective of this thesis is to design and implement an Optimistic Rollup prototype specifically tailored for a simple payment system.
-In pursuit of this objective, we delve into comprehensive discussions on various aspects related to Optimistic Rollups.
-We explore the current architectural trends, advantages, and limitations associated with these solutions.
+The objective of this thesis is to design and implement an Optimistic Rollup prototype for a simple payment system.
+We extensively discuss various aspects of Optimistic Rollups, including current architectural trends and approaches in the state-of-the-art.
+Additionally, we analyze Layer-2 economics, identifying critical cost factors and associated challenges in the Rollup protocol.

-Additionally, we analyze the economics and transaction cost intricacies of Rollups, focusing on Layer-2 transaction costs and identifying critical cost factors.
-Furthermore, we investigate data compression methods employed in Optimistic Rollups and conduct experiments to evaluate their effectiveness.
-By conducting a thorough analysis of the security properties and associated challenges, we aim to gain deeper insights into the design considerations of Optimistic Rollups.
+Having presented our Rollup architecture, we delve deeper into the exploration of data compression techniques utilized in Optimistic Rollups.
+We perform comprehensive experiments to evaluate the efficacy of our compression mechanism.

+Subsequently, we conduct an extensive analysis, focusing on the scalability and usability aspects of our implementation.
+This involves comparing key system performance metrics with existing works.
+Further, we identify the limitations inherent in our Rollup and propose potential avenues for future research and development.

-Finally, the thesis concludes with a summary of the research findings, highlighting the contributions, insights and recommendations for a future work.
+Finally, the thesis concludes by summarizing the research findings, emphasizing the contributions and insights gained.